Sewq/typescriptExpressLambdaPoC/README.md

-Example project cnofig for deploying a serverless application with Typescript and express server
+Example project config for deploying a serverless application with Typescript and express server

 In order to deploy to AWS:
 run npm install